MicheleArmillotta/TemaFinale2024/README.md

 ## The system

-The system is based on the concept of **actors** and therefore operates by exchanging messages
+The system is based on the concept of **actors** and therefore operates by exchanging messages.
 <br>
 It consists of different elements: